FFY0/DefensiveKV/README.md

 This repository contains the official implementation of **DefensiveKV** and **LayerDefensiveKV**, two novel KV cache compression methods introduced in our paper.
 This project is forked from the excellent [KVPRESS](https://github.com/NVIDIA/kvpress) library by NVIDIA but provides a more efficient implementation of head-wise KV-cache methods.

+_If your issue has not received a response within 48 hours, please feel free to contact me via email—we will try to help.
+If you find this work useful for your research, we would greatly appreciate a star or a citation._ ^_^

 ## Overview

 We tackle the fragility of existing cache eviction via **defensive aggregation**, implementing two variants: